Alleingang des Pioniers: Das ist Tesla Vision Only

 The dream of autonomous driving is at least as old as Tesla itself.
-The company has long been promising its customers that driverless cars will be ready "soon" and that the necessary hardware is already installed in every Tesla.
+The company has been promising its customers for a long time that driverless cars are "coming soon" and that the necessary hardware is already installed in every Tesla.

 In fact, Tesla's hardware decision, the Tesla Vision Only, is causing confusion and disappointment among customers.